d5h-foss/grpc-interceptor/README.md

 ## Client Interceptor

-To define your own client interceptor, we will use a simple invocation metadata injecting interceptor as an example:
+We will use an invocation metadata injecting interceptor as an example of defining a client interceptor:

 ```python
 from grpc_interceptor import ClientCallDetails, ClientInterceptor